- Home

 Right-of-way Permit

-In accordance with the Town's permitting requirements, work done on public right-of-way areas (including utility easements) or that impacts the traveling public requires a ROW Permit, Traffic Control Plan(s), Description of Work, and Certificate of Insurance.
+In accordance with Berthoud permitting requirements, work done on public right-of-way areas require the ROW Permit, Traffic Control Plan(s), Construction Plans, Description of Work, and Certificate of Insurance with Workers Comp or Independent Contractor Waiver.
+Questions?
+Call 970-344-5829 or Email Right-of-way. (rightofwaypermit@berthoud.org)

 - Schedule utility locates before digging / excavation.

-(1) Certificate Holder section: "United States, Town of Berthoud, 807 Mountain Ave, Berthoud CO 80513" and
+(1) Certificate Holder: "United States, Town of Berthoud, 807 Mountain Ave, Berthoud CO 80513"

-(2) Description of Operations section: "Town of Berthoud, its officers and employees as “Additional Insured” on general liability with respect to operations of the named insured for the certificate holder as required by written contract and or permit." - Prepare Traffic Control Plans, for work that impedes public utility easements and right-of-way areas, normal flow of vehicular and bicycle traffic and or disrupts pedestrian walkways, and if necessary, developed by a certified traffic control company.
+- Prepare Traffic Control Plans, for work that impedes public utility easements and right-of-way areas, normal flow of vehicular and bicycle traffic and or disrupts pedestrian walkways, and if necessary, developed by a certified traffic control company.

 - Traffic Control Plan(s).
 These provide procedures to be implemented to manage potential hazards associated with the traffic environment during the project.
 The objectives are to ensure the safety of construction workers and the public.